cameronrye/turntablecli/README.md

 ## Installation

-Simply download and install the .crx file to your Google Chrom installation.
+Simply download and install the .crx file to your Google Chrome installation.
 You'll be aware that the extension worked properly by seeing 'Enter a message or command' as the text input placeholder.

 # Documentation